microsoft/PartsUnlimitedMRP/docs/_posts/2017-06-19-azurestack-34-marketplace.md

 ```
 When Putty opens, you'll need the Public IP address of the Ubuntu VM you deployed earlier.
 Once you have it, enter it into the appropriate window in Putty, and click **Open**.
 Note - Port 22 is open on this VM, as our ARM template that deployed the image opened it automatically.

-# Next Step
+## Next Step

-Once successfully connected to your Ubuntu VM, you're now ready to move on to the [DevOps scenarios](/deploy/azurestack/docs/get_started_with_MRP.md).
+Once successfully connected to your Ubuntu VM, you're now ready to move on to get started with Parts Unlimited MRP and exploring the [DevOps scenarios](azurestack-35-mrp.html).